The sneaky hunger hormone that can stall weight loss

 Can you balance your leptin levels?

 It’s complicated.
 Although leptin is both a driver of obesity and a major appetite suppressant, preventing and treating leptin resistance remains one of the biggest challenges in overcoming obesity.
-(Although lots of great scientific minds are working on it!)

 And you can work with your coach on two other lifestyle factors that impact leptin levels: your sleep and stress levels.
 Lack of Zzzs and too much angst in your life negatively affect your leptin metabolism.
 And that can lead to weight gain and even type 2 diabetes.
 So prioritize getting them dialed.